prasen8841/PowerBI---Candy-Distributor-Analytics/README.md

 ---

+## 📁 Getting Started

+1. Download the `.pbix` file from this repository.
+2. Open it in Power BI Desktop.
+3. If necessary, update the data source path.

+---

+## 📊 Data Source

+- Synthetic Candy Distributor dataset downloaded from Maven Analytics (safe for public use).
+- All personal data anonymized.

+---

 ## ✅ Conclusion

 The Candy Distributor is on a strong growth trajectory with a **66% gross profit margin**.
 Key areas for improvement include aligning division targets, promoting profitable products, and strategically expanding into untapped city markets.
 Data-driven action on these fronts will scale revenue and enhance long-term profitability.